Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/learn-accounts.md

 ## Indices

-A AXIALunar or AXIASolar address can have an index.
+A AXIALunar or AXIA address can have an index.
 An index is like a short and easy to remember version of an address.
 Claiming an index requires a deposit which is released when the index is cleared.

 Indices are populated in order.
 Think of them like slots going from 0 to any arbitrary number: